 - How much do you want to borrow?

 - Which monthly repayments are affordable for you?
-Confirm with our personal loan calculator.

 Which financial institutions offer the best personal loans?

 Reputable and registered credit providers are regulated by the terms of the National Credit Act.
 Check first to make sure your lender is registered and licensed.
+At CompareLoans, we only showcase registered credit providers.

 Why do my monthly repayments keep changing?

 If you have an emergency, first check with your lender on how soon you can access the funds.
 When you apply online, the whole process can become faster.
+If you have all your documents ready and meet the lender’s lending criteria, you may be able to receive the funds on the same day.
+Delays can drag an application out for days or even weeks.

 How do I improve my credit score?